 But what if your lids still aren’t completely deodorized?
 Those tough odors can be stubborn sometimes!

-Here are a few other things to try!
+Here are a few other things that help clean mason jar lids!

 -Try placing fresh, dry coffee grounds either directly in the lid or in the jar with the lid tightly screwed on.
 Leave it for a few days and then check it.